 Your child should bring one set of extra clothes in a Ziploc bag, along with sunscreen.
 They should also bring a water bottle and their lunch.

-What will their daily experience be like?
+What will their camp day be like?
 What activities will they be doing?

 Without field trips, what “special events” can our kids do?

 How are the groups being divided up?
-(How many children and how many counselors)
+How many children/counselors per group?

-Are the staff required to always wear masks/gloves around my child?
+Are the staff required to wear masks/gloves around my child?

 Staff is required to wear masks.
 If they need to be close with a child or deal with any first aid or bodily fluids, they will be required to wear gloves as well.